wgurecky/pyReactor/README.md

 ![screenshot](https://github.com/wgurecky/pyReactor/blob/master/simulator_screenshot.png)

-Interfaces with an Arduino driven Lego model (optional).
+Interfaces with an Arduino driven LEGO(R) model (optional).

 ![image](https://github.com/wgurecky/pyReactor/blob/master/lego_photo_sm.png)

 For use as a reactor demo for K-12 students.
 This package was developed to inform young students about nuclear engineering.
-To this end, a Lego (R) reactor was constructed for use with the Arduino code.
+To this end, a LEGO(R) reactor was constructed for use with the Arduino code.
 Control rod movement and reactor power visual feedbacks are presented to the audience via servo and LED control respectively.